michkles/javascript-module-pattern-workshop/README.md

 * Run `npm start` to run the app.
 View it at the URL displayed in your console.

-* Investigate the code in this repo to see how it works.
-Use `console.log` to inspect the state and follow the flow.
-Research the pattern to understand what problems it solves, and what trade-offs it makes.
-(See resources below for a starting point.)
+* TDD a `smiley.js` module.
+It should have a function that returns a random smiley like `:)` or `:D`.

+* Rename `interrobang.js` to `interrobangsmiley.js`.
+Update the code to use your `smiley.js` function to include a smiley in its output.
+For example: `hello?! :)`.

 * Try and answer the questions below.

 ### Plenary (15 mins)

-We'll come back together for a short plenary to discuss our understanding of the module pattern, and the techniques we used to understand the code.
+We'll come back together for a short plenary.
+We'll discuss problems we had writing code that uses the module pattern.
+And we'll answer the questions below.

 ## Questions